acbarbeta/AdaTask/README.md

 4. **Data Persistence:** data simulation of a database is achieved using in-memory lists (ArrayList).

 ## ▶️ Getting Started
+1. Ensure that you satisfy all prerequisites before proceeding.
+2. Clone the repository onto your machine:
+     ```
+        git clone <repo_path>
+     ```
+3. Open the project in an IDE (e.g., Eclipse, IntelliJ, VSCode).
+4. Navigate to the **`Main`** class and run it
+5. The application should now be started.
+Follow the on-screen instructions to interact with AdaTask.

 ## 🚩 Future Improvements